 - MHW Best Bow – Iceborne Guide & Build Tips

 Luckily, Alatreon never uses all of its elements at the same time!
-And in previous games, it’s incapable of using Water damage at all.
+And as in previous games, it’s incapable of using Water damage at all.
 So you don’t need to worry about your level of resistance in that respect.
-Otherwise it mostly flutters between two forms (which also determine its own weakness).
-When Alatreon flies into the air, it will rain down Ice and Thunder attacks upon the hunters.
-At this point it has traditionally been weakest to Fire.
-But when it’s on the ground, slamming you with Dragon and Fire attacks of its own, Alatreon becomes weakest to Water.
+Otherwise it now flutters between three forms (which also determine its weaknesses) in order.
+These are now Fire, Dragon, and Ice forms when you first battle it.
+These correspond to the color of the dragon itself.
+Ice form is blue, Dragon form is dark red with black, and Fire form is an orange hue.

 Alatreon Tips – MHW Guide

-Other Alatreon include going for its body parts.
-Alatreon doesn’t have anything too special to worry about in this regard.
+Other Alatreon tips include going for its body parts.
 You can damage its wings, horns, and front claws, much as you might expect.
 It’s also possible to sever its tail for an extra carve!
 Although it’s often best to focus on the aforementioned horns.
 They’re easy enough to snap anyway.
-Breaking these will stop Alatreon from charging itself with sparkling, blue power — limiting the amount of time it can spend in Flight Mode.
-You can also postpone the dangerous Flight Mode by dealing a significant amount of damage to its horns while you see it charging up.
+Breaking these will completely remove Alatreon’s ability to switch to a third mode.
+However, it appears you can only break Alatreon horns when it is in Dragon Mode.